Third Party App Style Guide

 }

-Treat the I/O spec of an app(let) like the docstring of a well-documented function; it should be descriptive and provide good understanding without looking under the hood.
+Treat the I/O spec of an app(let) like the docstring of a well-documented function.
+It should be descriptive and provide a good understanding without looking under the hood.

-When outputting a reference index file from an app(let) script retain the reference name in the generated index.
+When outputting a reference index file from an app(let) script, keep the reference name in the generated index.
 For example:

 {